MadinaR19/MadinaR19.github.io/READme.md

-## my CV is posted on GitHub pages and can be accessed by the link below
+## CV page link

-https://madinar19.github.io
+my CV is hosted with the help of GitHub pages and can be accessed through the link below: https://madinar19.github.io

-There is always a room for improvement, but the information is relevant; most of the newest pieces of were added on May 16, 2021.
+There is always a room for improvement, but the provided information is relevant; most of the newest pieces were added on May 16, 2021.